 Annual Review of the Effectiveness of the Governance Framework

-How has the Council Addressed the Governance Improvement Actions from 2020/21?
+How has the Council Addressed the Governance Improvement Actions from 2021/22?

-In 2020/21 one significant weaknesses in Governance/Internal Control was highlighted in relation to the proposed disposal of an area of Public Open Space.
+In 2022/23 no significant weaknesses in Governance/Internal Control were highlighted in the feedback received from members and senior officers.